 Connect Data to Business Goals

-To avoid wasting time and money on collecting data that your company won’t be able to use productively, make sure you outline specific business objectives for the data you intend to capture.
+To avoid wasting time and money on collecting and analyzing sales data that your company won’t be able to use productively, make sure you outline specific business objectives for the data you intend to capture.

 For example, your business objective may be finding out how to convert more webinars leads to sales prospects.

 Make a Detailed Tracking Plan for Your Data

 Product analytics data is usually broken down into events that describe actions users take within your service or product.
 For instance, they access a new feature, send a message, open a new screen, close the app, etc.